ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 In the next step, we will look at how to create a stream.

-### Step 4 - Manage your Data Logs Platform streams
+### Step 4 - Administer your Data Logs Platform streams

 #### Via the OVHcloud Control Panel